moritz-makandra/puppet-gnupg/REFERENCE.md

 ##### <a name="key_source"></a>`key_source`

-A source file containing PGP key.
-Values can be URIs pointing to remote files, or fully qualified paths to files available on the local system.
+Location of a file containing the PGP key.
+Values may be a local file path or Puppet supported URL.

-The available URI schemes are *puppet*, *https*, *http* and *file*. *Puppet* URIs will retrieve files from Puppet's built-in file server, and are usually formatted as:

-`puppet:///modules/name_of_module/filename`

 ##### <a name="key_type"></a>`key_type`

 Valid values: `public`, `private`, `both`

-The type of the key(s) being managed.
+type of key(s) being managed

 Default value: `public`